aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/020-automating-addons-with-gitopsbridge.md

 ### 1. Configure Addons ApplicationSet

-In a earlier bootstrap chapter, you created an Argo CD Application that continuously watches the bootstrap/ folder in the platform Git repository.
-Now, you'll add an ApplicationSet to bootstrap folder that dynamically deploys the GitOps Bridge Helm chart to hub-cluster.
+In an earlier bootstrap chapter, you created an Argo CD Application that continuously watches the bootstrap/ folder in the platform Git repository.
+Now, you'll add an ApplicationSet to bootstrap folder that dynamically deploys the GitOps Bridge Helm chart to the hub-cluster.

 ![Addons ApplicationSet](/static/images/addons-applicationset-bootstrap.png)